Guides for Brides logo

 Will my business get financial support?

-The first step is in securing support.
-Scotland have already secured £15m in financial grants.
-We have requested £680m for distribution across the UK on the basis that a grant of up to £10,000 would make a significant difference to the majority of wedding businesses.
+Scotland secured £15m in financial grants at an early stage.
+The Taskforce requested £680m for distribution across the UK on the basis that a grant of up to £10,000 would make a significant difference to the majority of wedding businesses.

 However, this type of cash grant would be a drop in the ocean for larger businesses and particularly the venues, catering and marquee companies who have significant ongoing overheads.
 A number of creative solutions, including access to existing grants, loans and support schemes and extension of the JRS and business rate relief schemes, were proposed to assist those businesses.
 It was also proposed that all wedding businesses should have access to the 5% VAT rate, not just those classed as hospitality businesses.